Advertisement

 Hosepipe bans are common in the UK during drought periods, but French water restrictions work differently.
 There is no per se ban on hosepipes, but many areas have limited activities such as car-washing or watering the garden that you might normally use a hosepipe for.

-Check local restrictions in your area, but for example in orange alert areas watering laws and flower beds is forbidden while vegetable gardens can only be watered between 8pm and 9am.
+Check local restrictions in your area, but for example in orange alert areas watering lawns and flower beds is forbidden while vegetable gardens can only be watered between 8pm and 9am.
 These rules apply whether you are using a hosepipe, watering can or any other implement.

 Sprinklers are banned in many areas.